aditishenoy/100-days-of-code/R2-log.md

 ### Day 6: July 18
 R2D06 - Practiced some fundamentals on list and string manipulation using python today.
 Went over some basic data structures #100DaysOfCode

+### Day 7: July 19
+R2D07 - Entered my first competition on Kaggle today!
+Just started getting familiar with kernels and began with some basic visualisation.
+Additionally learnt about oop in python and studied loss, cost function & gradient descent.
+Got a lot done today! 💪💪 #100DaysOfCode